lewismj/inky/README.md

 Mainly done as a prototype.
 Even the better Lisp interpreters basically just improve on:

 - parsing (using combinators, I looked at Spirit, will look for something else ...)
+- macro expansion to avoid [] for function definitions etc.
+- tail call optimisation on the eval (see below).
 - repl (using editline etc., Will evaluate for a 'proper' implementation)

 For eval, I've seen lots of interpreters for LISP.
 But none that follow: